dsiufl/www.dsiufl.org-2016/_members/rodrigues_varun.md

 ---
 layout: member
 # The next fields should be filled out appropriately.
 Place strings in double
 # quotes.
-name: "Will Burris"
+name: "Varun P. Rodrigues"
 major: "Computer Science"

 # Images should be placed in img/members and at least 500x300 px but not too
 # big since they'll take a long time to download
-image: "burris_will.jpg"
+image: "rodrigues_varun.png"

 # List the positions and semesters this person has held
 positions:
-  - title: "Kaggle Coordinator"
+  - title: "Outreach Coordinator"
     semester: "2016 Spring"

 ---
-Will enjoys data science, health and fitness, and outdoor recreation.
+Varun is a master student in Computer Science.